mohmmadAK/SIT305/README.md

 # Henry comments 13/April
 - Still no SIDs in this file.
 (Reply : Done)
 - Not enough commits + changelog items to pass at this frequency.
+(Reply : Uploaded more changes and updated changelog file)
 - I couldn't find your text-based data.
 Create a root folder "data/" and put all your JSON files in there.
+(Reply : Adding json files in assets folder)
 - You're still missing a licenses.txt file.
 (Reply : Done)